grpc/grpc.github.io/_posts/2018-05-24-kotlin-project-setup.md

 ![]({{ site.baseurl }}/img/kotlin-project-android-app.png)

-We are excited improving the gRPC experience for Kotlin developers.
-Please add improvement ideas or bugs to the [protobuf-gradle-plugin issue tracker](https://github.com/google/protobuf-gradle-plugin/issues) or the [grpc-java issue tracker](https://github.com/grpc/grpc-java/issues).
+We are excited about improving the gRPC experience for Kotlin developers.
+Please add enhancement ideas or bugs to the [protobuf-gradle-plugin issue tracker](https://github.com/google/protobuf-gradle-plugin/issues) or the [grpc-java issue tracker](https://github.com/grpc/grpc-java/issues).